 Last year, the company announced that it’s expanding distribution channels to university cafeterias, museum cafes, and other retail outlets.
 Impossible Foods’ burger is already available at some Bareburger chains, and the company announced earlier this year that it’s expanding its pilot partner program with White Castle to bring its meatless burgers to all of the restaurant’s locations.

 While Impossible Foods could apply its technology to new animal-free substitutes, such as pork, seafood, and lamb, the company is focusing on ground beef for the foreseeable future.

 Beyond Meat is another major company making plant-based burgers and other imitation meat products such as chicken strips and beef crumbles.

 The company also has been experimenting with a plant-based pork product.

 Plant-based meat companies have been seeing larger and larger rounds from venture capital and other types of investors.

-With nearly $390M in disclosed financing, Impossible Foods has the most funding out of any startup in the meat substitutes space to date.
+With over $500M in disclosed financing, Impossible Foods has the most funding out of any startup in the meat substitutes space to date.

 Investors back lab-grown meat

 Lab-grown or “cultured meat” could be a bridge between real meat and plant-based products.